Taxation in Bermuda

 Bermuda is considered a tax haven; however, Bermuda does levy a number of taxes, such as a payroll tax on employers and land taxes.
-There is no corporate income tax in Bermuda, and a company is considered a tax resident of Bermuda if it is incorporated in the country.
+The corporate tax rate is 15% for multinational companies with revenues greater than $750 million, and a company is considered a tax resident of Bermuda if it is incorporated in the country.
 Bermuda has not entered into any double tax agreements.